 Photography: © Beholdr.
 Photo by Greg Navarro.

-The Grey, as its fondly called, is the perfect example of what a university museum can be.
-We venture here often.
-To look and learn, and to travel without leaving home.
+The Grey, as it’s fondly called, is the perfect example of what a university museum can be.
+We venture here often to look, learn, and travel without leaving home.

-If art has a truth and an idea in it, it's usually brought to light here.
-We always leave with the distinct feeling of having visited other worlds.
-The cities where artists live.
-And the places they dream up for us.
+If art has a truth and an idea in it, it's usually brought to light at The Grey.
+We always leave with the distinct feeling of having truly traveled somewhere else, whether the cities where artists live or the enchanting inner worlds they dream up.

 Want to know where art is headed next?
 Here are the ones to watch.